PerezChris99/lexus-app/README.md

 # lexus-app
-This is a flask web application that enables lexus customers rate their experience at the dealership. here the customers can rate their experience, and send feedback
+This is a flask web application that enables lexus customers rate their experience at the dealership. here the customers can rate their experience with dealers, rate them, and send feedback